MinakshiDhhote/Bank-customer-churn/README.md

-# Bank-customer-churn
+# Supervised Machine Learning Code for Bank Churn Analysis
-## Supervised Machine Learning Code for Bank Churn Analysis This is my First Machine Learning Project upload on Github.
+This is my First Machine Learning Project upload on Github.

 # The phases explored in this Project are -